Quantity

-Quantity or amount is a property that can exist as a multitude or magnitude, which illustrate discontinuity and continuity.
-Quantities can be compared in terms of "more", "less", or "equal", or by assigning a numerical value multiple of a unit of measurement.
-Mass, time, distance, heat, and angle are among the familiar examples of quantitative properties.
+Quantity or amount is a property that includes numbers and quantifiable phenomena such as mass, time, distance, heat, angle, and information.
+Quantities can commonly be compared in terms of "more", "less", or "equal", or by assigning a numerical value multiple of a unit of measurement.
 Quantity is among the basic classes of things along with quality, substance, change, and relation.
 Some quantities are such by their inner nature (as number), while others function as states (properties, dimensions, attributes) of things such as heavy and light, long and short, broad and narrow, small and great, or much and little.

 Under the name of multitude comes what is discontinuous and discrete and divisible ultimately into indivisibles, such as: army, fleet, flock, government, company, party, people, mess (military), chorus, crowd, and number; all which are cases of collective nouns.
 Under the name of magnitude comes what is continuous and unified and divisible only into smaller divisibles, such as: matter, mass, energy, liquid, material—all cases of non-collective nouns.

 Along with analyzing its nature and classification, the issues of quantity involve such closely related topics as dimensionality, equality, proportion, the measurements of quantities, the units of measurements, number and numbering systems, the types of numbers and their relations to each other as numerical ratios.